So what is trail running?

-This is a new race for 2018 and it’s a multi terrain race that starts and finishes in Thompson Park.
+This was a new race for 2018 and is a multi terrain race that starts and finishes in Thompson Park.
 The race goes through the paths of the park before heading into Brun Valley Forest Park, taking in a picturesque circuit of Rowley Lake along the way.
 This event is likely to sell out in advance.

 The event takes place through the trails of Wigan’s Greenheart Amberswood Park, situated between Spring View & Hindley.
 This former mining area has been transformed into a beautiful 160 hectare nature reserve.

 A surprisingly quick 5K trail run through the trails of Haigh Country Park.
 It’s basically a fast 1.6 mile down hill and then a long slog back on yourself as you loop back to the finish near Haigh Hall.

 A 6 mile trail race around the beautiful hills of Sabden.
 A scenic, undulating route with a killer of a climb up the side of a reservoir!

 A Sunday of family entertainment based around three races/ runs around some fantastic parkland trails (‘hidden’ on the doorstep of Northwich Town Centre).
 A 10k trail race with medals and chip timing.
 The race starts at Northwich’s Carey Park and continue up around the back of Marbury, back to the start.

 Beetham Sports Race

 The course is 5000m (5K) long.
 The course is at Wilson Playing Fields, Clayton-le-Moors, Accrington.
 The course is run on a mixture of tarmac paths and trail paths.
 Some sections of the course may accumulate mud, leaves and puddles after rain.

 Harrock Hill 4